jonm3D/repo-analyzer/README.md

 ## Example Output

-To demonstrate the tool's functionality, we have run the tool on itself.
-You can find the generated summary [here](example.txt).
+Example output from the tool run on itself is included for reference.